Animal Crossing Bullet Journal Inspirations

 Finally, it’s plant time!
 Here are the best 5×5 garden ideas so I can grow rare flowers and make more ka-ching!
 Bells, I need more bells!
 Tom Nook’s credits are killing me!!

-I also started a series of LIVE in our Facebook Group, where every Sunday I plan out my week and chatting with you guys if you’re there.
+I also started a series of LIVE in our Facebook Group, where every Sunday, I plan out my week and chat with you guys if you’re there.
 So feel free to join in.
 I’d love to see you there!

 All previous lives are also available in the recording, so if you wanna see my process – just check in our group “videos” section.

 Another must-have page for me each month is my monthly memories page.